 Some people hesitate to play with snow sculptures because they're afraid that they need the photo-realistic artistic skills of a Renaissance master.
 And it's true that sculpting skill is important if you want to sculpt something like a recognizable celebrity face.
 But sometimes getting loose with your creations gives you the freedom to stop worrying about the details and just enjoy the process.
 These cartoon-inspired robots may put you in the mood of futuristic gadgets.
 But their simple, fun shapes don't require perfect symmetry or lavish attention to detail.
 So get out there and start moving some snow!

 Quantity over Quality

 If you've still got some hesitation about backyard snow sculptures, consider this artist's path: opting for many small sculptures to create an impressive effect.
 And just like aspiring woodworkers can learn by tackling many small, surprisingly easy projects, so too can aspiring snow and ice sculptors learn by repeating the same shape over and over.
 In this photo, shapes simple enough to be created by sculptors of any age add up to something surprising.
 (And a little intimidating, if you're the neighbor they're all staring at.)

 5 / 14

 If you're ready to combine loose designs with recognizable characters, then consider creating snow sculptures of classic cartoon characters.
 And the smooth curves and exaggerated proportions of cartoons are great fits for working with snow and ice.
 Also because the characters are so beloved, they're almost a guarantee of comments from passers-by.
-Of course, sometimes your snow sculpture will inspire other projects.
-So if you recreate the sculpture in this photo, you may end up wanting to build a dog house for your own pet when you're done.

 6 / 14